HirCoir/Piper-TTS-Tools/readme.md

 import base64
 import json

+# API URL
 url = 'http://127.0.0.1:7860/convert'

+# Authentication token (replace 'your_secret_token' with your secret key)
+token = 'your_secret_token'

+# Add the token to the request headers
-headers = {'Content-Type': 'application/json'}
+headers = {
+    'Content-Type': 'application/json',
+    'Authorization': f'Bearer {token}'
+}

-# Text with line breaks
+# Text data with line breaks and model to use
 data = {
     "text": "This is an example text\nwith multiple line breaks\nto test the functionality\nof the client code.", "model": "kamora"
 }

-# Convert to JSON
+# Convert the data to JSON
 data_json = json.dumps(data)

-# Send request to the Flask server
+# Send the POST request to the Flask server
 response = requests.post(url, headers=headers, data=data_json)

 # Handle the response